Electronic Structure Theory for Electronic Excitation and Dynamics: Materials and Condensed Phase Systems

 Novel material properties and dynamics

-Using first-principles electronic structure methods, we investigate novel materials and properties, often in collaboration with experimental groups.
-The topics range from studying technologically exciting materials like two-dimensional organic-inorganic hybrid perovskites to understanding molecular-semiconductor interfaces.
-Modern quantum-mechanical calculations allow us to computationally investigate various novel properties for their potential technological applications and also for developing fundamental scientific understanding.
+Using first-principles electronic structure methods, we also investigate novel materials and their emergent properties, often in close collaboration with experimental groups.
+Our research spans technologically promising systems such as two-dimensional organic–inorganic hybrid perovskites and molecule–semiconductor interfaces.
+Modern quantum-mechanical simulations enable us to explore these materials at the atomistic level, uncovering their fundamental behavior and assessing their potential for technological applications.

-NSF-DMREF : We investigate novel material properties of hybrid organic-inorganic perovskites (HOIP).
-HOIP materials provide great tunability of their optoelectronic properties due to their unique heterogeneous moieties.
-This class of materials has shown a number of remarkable optical and electronic properties such as the band splitting induced by spin-orbit coupling and temperature-dependent superradiance.
-We aim to understand and design these novel properties of HOIPs at the atomistic level.
+As part of the NSF Designing Materials to Revolutionize and Engineer our Future (DMREF) program, we investigate the material properties of hybrid organic–inorganic perovskites (HOIPs).
+These materials offer exceptional tunability of their optoelectronic properties due to their unique heterogeneous molecular and inorganic components.
+HOIPs exhibit a range of remarkable phenomena, including spin splitting induced by spin–orbit coupling and temperature-dependent superradiance.
+Our goal is to understand and design these novel properties at the atomistic scale through first-principles modeling.

 Read recent publications in this area: